 Lindisfarne Castle, Nunnington Hall and Fountains Abbey played important roles in the Tudor era.

-You can see six of our places in Wolf Hall, the BAFTA-winning BBC drama about Tudor politics.
+Six of our places appeared in Wolf Hall, the BAFTA-winning BBC drama about Tudor politics.
 Find out how Montacute House, Lacock Abbey and others were transformed into Greenwich Palace and Wolf Hall itself.

 Links to the 1605 Gunpowder Plot can be found at historic houses and former hunting forests we look after including Lyveden New Bield, home to infamous plotter Francis Tresham.